-The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review in the autumn.
+The DCP wants to see the most vulnerable children in England at the heart of the government’s spending plans.

 Amanda Batten, Chair of the Disabled Children’s Partnership, says: “Services for disabled children have never been perfect.
 But cuts to budgets combined with a 33% increase in the number of disabled children over the last decade means we have reached a critical point – one where we need to decide what kind of country we want to be.
 We’re talking about some of the most vulnerable children in society.